OlivierDuchateau/FreeBSD-xfce4.13/README.md

 ### Binary packages

-**These are provided on a best effort basis and no availability warranty is given**
+**These are provided on a best effort basis and no availability warranty is given.**

 If you are confident of the binaries I'll provide this will save you time.